-The primary focus of the 2023 R3 release centered on eliminating obstacles and streamlining processes to enhance collaboration, simplicity, and user-friendliness.
+The primary focus of the IMS Release 2023.3 release centered on eliminating obstacles and streamlining processes to enhance collaboration, simplicity, and user-friendliness.
 Check out the highlighted new features below.

 IMS Platform Improvements